Surya Bonaly: Racism

 When asked if she was scored differently at the 1994 Worlds Championships because she was black, Bonaly responded, "I never thought so, and I never really wanted to believe, 100 percent, it was that" and tried to find other explanations for how she was scored and was treated by the sport.
+However, in a 2021 interview with Eurosport, Surya Bonaly stated, "If I had been white or American, I might have won a gold medal at the Olympics or at the World Championships."
 In an interview with the BBC, when asked if she ever felt that things were harder for her as one of the first black figure skaters, Bonaly said: "It was a mix of so many things.
 First, because I was black for sure and I didn't try to copy anyone.
 Second, because I came from a small country.
 Third, because I've had a different hairstyle and look and also because my mother made my skating costumes for so many years.
 All those things together was just too much for some people to handle."
 In 2016, Du stated, "The question of why Surya never attained Olympic gold, and the disqualification of her singular skill, is still a matter of controversy.
 It’s the reason her fame inhabits a cult status rarely enjoyed by even the most decorated skating stars.
 It’s why people still know her name long after she hung up her competitive skates for the last time in 1998".
 Du also stated that one of Bonaly's strengths as a coach later in her career was her ability to remain happy and confident, which Du said was a skill Bonaly "developed over a lifetime of grappling with a world that seemed hell-bent on keeping her out".
 Du went on to state that from the beginning of Bonaly's career, her critics disapproved of her style, which combined figure skating and gymnastics, considering it "inelegant, more a show of power than grace", although her "unique tumbling background" also gave Bonaly an advantage.
 As Du put it, "she could push the boundaries of what was considered physically possible" in figure skating.
 Du stated that Bonaly loved performing and "loved making art that others could watch", adding that Bonaly "craved the crowd, the applause, the couture, and the drama of the world stage".
 Du reported that as Bonaly prepared for her final Olympics in 1998, "bad press followed her".
 Du also stated that much of the press focused on Bonaly's race, but that she "never fixated on whether the judges shortchanged her at the 1994 World Championships because she was black".